-When you first setup your wallet, you will need to choose a 6-digit pin number, which is used to log in to your account.
+When you first set up your wallet, you will need to choose a 6-digit PIN, which is used to log in to your account.
 After that, you will then be shown 12 random words, which is used to recover your account if you forget your pin.

 Another unique feature to Bread is that when transactions are processed, they are sent directly to the Bitcoin blockchain.
 This is a good security feature because most other wallets need transactions to go through their servers first, before being posted to the blockchain.

-One disadvantage to using the Bread wallet is that it only supports Bitcoin, meaning that if you hold other coins, you will need to store them elsewhere.
+One disadvantage of using the Bread wallet is that it only supports Bitcoin, meaning that if you hold other coins, you will need to store them elsewhere.